BORON – TIME TO INVEST

 It is an essential element, mainly found in water, soil, and rocks around the globe.
-The average soil boron concentration ranges from 10 to 20 ppm whereas average seawater has its concentration in the range of 0.5 to 0.9 ppm.
+The average soil boron concentration ranges from 10 to 20 ppm, whereas average seawater concentrations range from 0.5 to 0.9 ppm.
 These minerals and chemicals are economically produced and consumed across the globe.
-The open-cast mining technique is mostly utilized to mine huge high-grade crude borax deposits mainly in the U.S. and Turkey.
+The open-cast mining technique is mostly utilized to mine huge high-grade crude borax deposits in the U.S. and Turkey.

-Boric acid market size is anticipated to register substantial gains over the forecast period due to increasing product demand from the energy-saving appliances sector.
+Boric acid market size is anticipated to register substantial gains over the forecast period due to increasing product demand for energy-saving appliances.
 It is extensively utilized in fiberglass production for insulating residential and commercial buildings.
-An increase in awareness regarding different energy conservation methods and materials is anticipated to trigger boric acid demand, thus driving the boron chemicals market growth.
+Increased awareness regarding different energy conservation methods and materials is anticipated to trigger boric acid demand, thus driving the boron chemicals market growth.

-The glass and ceramics market size is predicted to rise significantly in the projected timeframe owing to increasing usage in glass and ceramics in the construction industry.
+The glass and ceramics market size is predicted to rise significantly in the projected timeframe owing to the increasing usage of glass and ceramics in the construction industry.

-Upsurge in construction activities mainly in China and India due to increasing private-public partnership for infrastructure development along with high government construction spending for large scale projects including highways and railways will drive construction industry growth, thereby fueling demand for its compounds in glass-ceramics.
+Upsurge in construction activities, mainly in China and India, due to increasing private-public partnerships for infrastructure development and high government construction spending for large-scale projects, including highways and railways, will drive construction industry growth, thereby fueling demand for its compounds in glass-ceramics.

 Additionally, manufacturing flat display panel glass for television is another significant boron-consuming application.
-A shift in consumer preference from cathode-ray tube (CRT) TVs to flat-screen TVs may boost flat panel glass panel demand.
-Approximately 11-13% boron oxide is utilized for producing flat panel glass, thereby driving its minerals and chemicals market growth.
+A shift in consumer preference from cathode-ray tube (CRT) TVs to flat-screen TVs may boost flat-panel glass panel demand.
+Approximately 11-13% boron oxide is used to produce flat panel glass, thereby driving its market growth for its minerals and chemicals.

-The detergents and bleach market is likely to grow significantly over the estimated timeframe.
-Its compounds including borax, anhydrous borax, and boric acid are widely used in the chemical industry to produce detergents and laundry bleaches.
+The detergents and bleach market will likely grow significantly over the estimated timeframe.
+Its compounds, including borax, anhydrous borax, and boric acid, are widely used in the chemical industry to produce detergents and laundry bleaches.

-Boron chemicals & minerals market size from agrochemicals is projected to witness steady growth.
+The boron chemicals & minerals market size from agrochemicals is projected to witness steady growth.
 Its compounds are widely used in manufacturing agrochemicals and plant supplements.
-It is a vital element for plants that helps in relocating sugar from leaves to the reproductive system, thus allowing pollination followed by seed development.
+It is a vital element for plants that helps relocate sugar from leaves to the reproductive system, thus allowing pollination followed by seed development.

-Decrease infertile land and water due to urbanization has shifted focus on the adoption of innovative technologies to boost crop yield.
-Agrochemicals help in achieving high-quality nutritive crops with maximum yield, which is anticipated to propel product demand, thereby propelling boron compounds market growth.
+The decreased infertile land and water due to urbanization has shifted focus to adopting innovative technologies to boost crop yield.
+Agrochemicals help achieve high-quality nutritive crops with maximum yield, which is anticipated to propel product demand, thereby propelling boron compounds market growth.

-The global insulation market was predicted at approximately USD 50 billion in 2018 with gains at over 5.5% in the estimated timeframe.
-Fiberglass was accounted for the second-largest product segment in 2018 with gains of over 5%.
+The global insulation market was predicted at approximately USD 50 billion in 2018, with gains at over 5.5% in the estimated timeframe.
+Fiberglass accounted for the second-largest product segment in 2018, with gains of over 5%.

-Insulating and acoustic properties including high tensile strength and low weight along with low cost and maintenance are driving the demand for fiberglass in the insulation market, which is likely to fuel its minerals and chemicals market growth.
+Insulating and acoustic properties, including high tensile strength and low weight, along with low cost and maintenance, are driving the demand for fiberglass in the insulation market, likely fueling its minerals and chemicals market growth.